 Library digitization supported by:

-Below are some forms to submit in preparation for your virtual appointment with the Research Library and to help grow your research.
-All appointments to our research library cost $10 per visit, and remain free for members
+All appointments to our research library cost $15 per visit, and remain free for members.

 The Resource Center serves as the collections storage facility for the Museum’s three-dimensional artifacts.
 Collecting since 1862, the Museum cares for a vast collection—only about 10% of which is on exhibit at one time.
 We continue to collect artifacts that document the social, economic, and political growth and development of Buffalo and Erie County.